ZackWilde27/Z3dPy/README.md

 Basically the 'Hello World' of Z3dPy.
 I'll be showing you the function version.
 The OOP version can be found in the wiki.

-I'll be using Pygame for my display to draw on.
+I'll be using Pygame for my display.
 ```python
 import z3dpy as zp
 import pygame